ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 NoReplay | None | Returns true if and only if the Claim doesn't already appear in the Ledger {: #tbl-initial-named-policies title="An Initial Set of Named Policies"}

-### Ledger Security Requirements
+### Receipt Service Security Requirements

+The most basic security requirement for the RS is the ability for any Verifier with the RS public key to verify Receipts that are produced.
+RSes that offer transparency as a service have additional requirements that are consistent across the type of underlying data structure used for the Ledger.
 There are many different candidate verifiable data structures that may be used to implement the Ledger, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
 We only require the Ledger to support concise Receipts (i.e. whose size grows at most logarithmically in the number of entries in the Ledger).
 This does not necessarily rule out blockchains as a Ledger, but may necessitate advanced Receipt schemes that use arguments of knowledge and other verifiable computing techniques.

 Since the details of how to verify a Receipt are specific to the data structure, we do not specify any particular Ledger format in this document.
-Instead, we propose two initial formats for Ledgers in {{-RECEIPTS}} using historical and sparse Merkle Trees.
-Beyond the format of Receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the Ledger.
+Instead, we propose several initial formats for Ledgers in {{RECEIPTS}}.
+Beyond the format of Receipts, we require generic properties that should be satisfied by the components in the RS that have the ability to write to the Ledger.

 #### Finality